 Am I A Candidate?

-Whether or not the Novalis System can be used to treat your specific condition depends on a number of factors, including your diagnosis, whether or not you have already undergone conventional radiation treatments, and your co-current conditions.
+Whether or not the Novalis Radiosurgery Program can be used to treat your specific condition depends on a number of factors, including your diagnosis, whether or not you have already undergone conventional radiation treatments, and your co-current conditions.

 You may have your case reviewed by the NWH Tumor Board - a multidisciplinary team consisting of pathologists, radiation oncologists, surgeons, and other cancer experts who meet weekly to discuss patient treatment plans.